 Once inside of the cave you will be guided for a little over an hour along a walkway through this labyrinth of limestone, ice and rock.
 All around and above you will be ice, with some of it reaching a height of 75 feet.
-Your guide will explain all sorts of interesting facts- as well as side notes like the story about the first person who ever enter the cave and that the movie Superman was filmed here.
+Your guide will explain all sorts of interesting facts – as well as side notes like the story about the first person who ever enter the cave and the fact that the Superman movie was filmed here.

 How to Get Here: